yogeshhk/TeachingDataScience/Admin/CoursesAndTalks.md

 	- a bit niche and not too broad,
 	- theory or library or fast growing github repo ok.
 	- from emerging tech (Gartner Hype Cycle).
-	- Rasa 3.0 (ask on Slack) or Knowledge Graphs ok.
 - Establish the why of your project (how better than competition courses?)
 - Gather your current materials
 	- Notes, yours/others